Lizard C.H.I.L.D Trust (0 - 5 years)

 - How we identify and support children's learning and development needs

 We take a whole family approach and work closely with our parents to generate partnerships.
 We prioritise these relationships and believe they help us to communicate openly with our parents.
-This helps us to identify additional needs early on and we use our own early support programme to monitor progress and plan next steps with individual plans providing targeted support.
+This helps us to identify additional needs early on and we use our own early support programme to monitor progress and plan next steps with individual education plans (IEP) providing targeted support.
 Observations help to assess children's learning and development which is then added into their unique learning journey.
 Small group work is built into our daily routines and this provides opportunities for children to be heard and for the targeted support to be implemented.
-It also allows practitioners to carry out more specific work with individual children e.g working on turn-taking, sharing, communication, listening and physical skills.
+It also allows practitioners to carry out more specific work with individual children e.g. working on turn-taking, sharing, communication, listening and physical skills.
 Continuous provision helps us to maintain planned learning throughout the year as well as provide opportunities for children to choose learning for themselves and develop independence.

 - Links we have to other agencies

 We work closely with the Health Visiting team and encourage our parents to share their 2 year checks at the health clinic.
 We have regular contact with the Speech and Language Therapists who advise us with how to support children's language development and Physiotherapists who help us to support individual physical needs which we continue in the setting.
 We also work closely with the Early Years Inclusion Team and the Child Development Centre (CDC) to provide specialist support for additional needs.
 We also work closely with the Hearing Support Team.

 - How we support children transferring to school